jsCONFIG/module/README.md

 __$M.getModule( nameStr );__

-    The way to get module by name string.
+    The way to get module object by name string.

+__$M.getMod( nameStr )__

+    The way to get a defined module's function or other data.

 __$M.jsLoader( src, conf );__